 Please be aware that, due to the current situation with COVID-19, support services are still available but may take longer to respond than normal.

 Additionally, any hardware or datacentre related problems may lead to extended outage or fix times.
-During this period, we do not plan to undertake any major maintenance and will be closely monitoring the systems for any impacts from additional load, etc.

 Please don’t hesitate to ask if we can be of assistance to you at this time.

 SCW supercomputers are linux-powered and use the Slurm batch scheduler to manage the allocation of computational resources.
 A full application software stack is provided and supported

 - Conduct & Best Practice

 For software specific documentation, please see the Software Training & Guides section below.